QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Structural Steps / Aerostep**: Sets how many structural steps will be evaluated per global timestep.
 If multiple structural steps are evaluated per global timestep the aerodynamic loading is assumed to be constant.
 * **Initial Relaxation Steps**: An initial iterative relaxation is performed, taking into account only gravitational forces.
-* **Time Integrator Type**: The structural simulation is then advanced using a time integrator of choice.
-Several different time integrators (:footcite:t:`Tasora2017`) are available in Chrono, however only the iterative **HHT** (Hilber-Hughes-Taylor formulation) has proven its usability within the current integration of Chrono in QBlade.
-While other, non-iterative, integrators suffer from constraint drifts or require very small timesteps to yield reasonable results the HHT integrator shows good performance for structural time steps in the range of 3 degree azimuthal rotor increments.
 * **Number of Iterations**: Set the number of iterations for the *iterative* time steppers, such as the **HHT**.
 * **Include Aero Forces & Moments**: Toggles if aerodynamic forces are projected onto  the structural model definition.
 * **Include Hydro Forces & Moments**: Toggles if hydrodynamic forces are projected onto  the structural model definition.